slipguru/palladio/sphinx-docs/source/introduction.rst

 The experiment is also repeated the same number of times in a similar setting with a difference: in training sets, the labels are randomly shuffled, therefore destroying any connection between features and output class.

 The output of this procedure is not a single value, possibly averaged, for the accuracy, but instead *two distributions of values* (one for each of the two settings described above) which, in case of datasets where the relationship between features and output class is at most faint, allows users to distinguish between the two scenarios mentioned above: in facts, if the available features are somehow connected with the outcome class, even weakly, then the two distributions will be  different enough to be distinguished; if on the other hand features and class are not related in any way, the two distributions will be indistinguishable, and it will be safe to draw that conclusion.

+Since all experiments are independent from one another, **PALLADIO** has been designed to take advantage of parallel architectures such as clusters or multicore processors, if they are available.